Ozark bass: Habitat and biology

 The Ozark bass occurs in creeks and small to medium permanent rivers with high levels of dissolved oxygen, plentiful aquatic vegetation, low turbidity, and sand or rocky beds substrates, with a preference for clear rocky pools close to the banks, boulders, or submerged wood.
-Males create nests in gravel or small stone substrates, and these are normally situated around a metre of cover.
+Males create nests in gravel or small stone substrates, and these are normally situated around a meter of cover.
 Spawning starts when the water temperature reaches 17 °C. The male excavates a nest in sand or gravel which is 20-25 cm in diameter at depths of 30-150 cm.
 The females lay eggs in the nest, and the male guards the nest until the fry depart.

 Relationship with humans

 They are a popular game fish in small streams and rivers.
-The IGFA world record for the species is a twoway tie with fish weighing 0.45 kg caught from Bull Shoals Lake in Arkansas and the James River in Missouri.
+The IGFA world record for the species is a two-way tie with fish weighing 0.45 kg caught from Bull Shoals Lake in Arkansas and the James River in Missouri.